 Good Intentions On The Path To Black Male Achievement.

-(ThyBlackMan.com) With dismal graduation rates, and a widening ‘achievement gap’, organizations throughout the country are racing to develop and implement Black male achievement initiatives.
+(ThyBlackMan.com) With dismal graduation rates, and a widening ‘achievement gap’ of people pursuing an associate of arts in business administration and other degrees, organizations throughout the country are racing to develop and implement Black male achievement initiatives.
 From several big name foundations, to the overlooked grassroots community coalitions, the business of taking on the challenges of changing the climate of despair among this segment of the population is rapidly going mainstream.

 Although it’s become commonplace to dismiss critics – of any controversial social issue – as “pessimistic”, “cynical”, “skeptical”, “paranoid”, or any other affront often used to neutralize opposition, we are also at a point in life when ‘broken systems’, and ‘new approaches’ have become regular talk around the water coolers.
 Yet, because it’s forbidden to assign fault on those who’ve been negligent in their responsibilities, we’ve opted instead to throw systems under the bus.
 This standard has created a practice in which influential individuals are allowed the unlimited opportunity to play the role of social laboratory surgeon – with limited liability.